 Campus is Higher Than Average in Ethnic Diversity

-Take a Deeper Look at Ethnic Diversity at Arizona State University - Polytechnic
+Take a Deeper Look at Ethnic Diversity at ASU - Polytechnic

-At Arizona State University - Polytechnic, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is predominantly male.
+At Arizona State University - Polytechnic, the disparity between men and women on campus is higher than the national average.
+The undergraduate student body at ASU - Polytechnic is predominantly male.

-When available, the chart below will include the male to female distribution among Arizona State University - Polytechnic's faculty, as well as students.
+When available, the chart below will include the male to female distribution among ASU - Polytechnic's undergraduate students.

 Higher Than Average Chance your Roommate Will be From Another State